-Benefit Description You pay overed medications and supplies (cont.)
-Standard Option Basic Option Tier 4 - Mail order no available for specialty medications Anti-Obesity Drugs 50% of the Plan allowance 50% of the Plan allowance Contraceptive drugs and devices as listed in the ACA/HRSA site.
-Nothing Nothing Contraceptive coverage is available at no cost to FEHB members.
+Benefit Description You pay Covered medications and supplies (cont.)
+Basic Option Contraceptive drugs and devices as listed in the ACA/HRSA site.
+Contraceptive coverage is available at no cost to FEHB members.
 The contraceptive benefit includes at least one option in all methods of contraception (as well as the screening, education, counseling, and follow-up care).
 Any contraceptive that is not already available without cost sharing on the formulary can be accessed through the contraceptive exceptions process described below. • Medical Mutual offers robust coverage of contraceptive options in all categories.
 If a contraceptive is not covered but medically necessary, we offer a simple exceptions process.
 Your provider can contact Express Scripts to request the exception by calling 1-800-753-2851.
-If your provider agrees that a non-covered contraceptive is medical necessary, the exception will be granted and your request will be approved for \$0 coverage. • Reimbursement for over-the-counter contraceptives can be submitted by, Medical Mutual allows online adjudication of OTC contraceptives at the pharmacy, which prevents members from having to pay out of pocket and submit for reimbursement later.
-Fertility and Sexual dysfunction drugs 50% of the Plan 50% of the Plan Note: Fertility drugs are limited to three cycles per year allowance allowance Prescription and over-the-counter tobacco cessation drugs approved by the FDA to treat tobacco dependence Nothing Nothing Not covered: All charges All charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance • Prescriptions filled at out-of-network pharmacies, except for out-of- area emergencies or out of area urgent care services • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Nonprescription drugs, unless they are included in our drug formulary or listed as covered above • Medical supplies such as dressings and antiseptics, except as listed above • Drugs used to shorten the duration of the common cold • Any requested packaging of drugs other than the dispensing pharmacy's standard packaging Replacement of lost, stolen or damaged prescription drugs or accessories • Drugs related to non-covered services
+If your provider agrees that a non-covered contraceptive is medical necessary, the exception will be granted and your request will be approved for \$0 coverage. • Reimbursement for over-the-counter contraceptives can be submitted by, Medical Mutual allows online adjudication of Nothing OTC contraceptives at the pharmacy, which prevents members from having to pay out of pocket and submit for reimbursement later.
+Fertility drugs for covered infertility treatments - Limited to three cycles annually 50% of the Plan allowance Sexual dysfunction drugs 50% of the Plan allowance Prescription and over-the-counter tobacco cessation drugs approved by the FDA to treat tobacco dependence Nothing Not covered: All charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Prescriptions filled at out-of-network pharmacies, except for out-of-area emergencies or out of area urgent care services Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Nonprescription drugs, unless they are included in our drug formulary or listed as covered above Medical supplies such as dressings and antiseptics, except as listed above Drugs used to shorten the duration of the common cold Any requested packaging of drugs other than the dispensing pharmacy's standard packaging Replacement of lost, stolen or damaged prescription drugs or accessories Drugs related to non-covered services Drugs for the promotion, prevention, or other treatment of hair loss or growth